ameliabultitude/kissmyassthma/README.md

 # Kiss my assthma
 ### "Because it's not just asthma..."
 This website has been created to make people aware whilst educating them.
 Asthma is a condition that not many know about so the aim of this site was to build a community where it gives confidence.
 The site has a continued clean and flat design whilst being user friendly and interactive.
 Before creating the design and website a business strategy map was created.
 This allowed us to see the purpose, future, distribution and marketing channels along with competitors and competitive stategies; before finding a suitable design and website.
+Kiss my assthma was designed to have two S's as aposed to one.
+This comes with a light hearted pun which was thought to bring laughter to those who may be struggling with this condition.

 Hosted on GitHub and GitHub Pages
 Created by Amelia Bultitude